rqelibari/pygonal/doc/source/transforms.rst

 	| 0.00, 0.00, 1.00|

 The identity transform always leaves an object unchanged when it is applied.
-Printing the :class:`~planar.Affine` instance shows the values in a conventional matrix grid notation.
-Since the bottom row is always the same for all :class:`~planar.Affine` transforms, you can effectively ignore it, but you can see the obvious diagonal unity values in the identity transform.
+Printing the :class:`~pygonal.Affine` instance shows the values in a conventional matrix grid notation.
+Since the bottom row is always the same for all :class:`~pygonal.Affine` transforms, you can effectively ignore it, but you can see the obvious diagonal unity values in the identity transform.
 The first column can be read as the scale and orientation vector for the X-axis, the second column as the same vector for the Y-axis, and the third column as the